amidstdebug/personal_ai_helper/stt_dev/README.md

 ## Testing

 The `tests` directory contains an extensive test-suite that uses `pytest`.
-Install the dependencies from `requirements.txt` and run:
+Install the development dependencies from the repository root `requirements.txt` and run:

 ```bash
 pytest